Park51: Revised plans

 On September 21, 2011, Park51 was opened to the public as 4,000 ft2 of renovated space in the Burlington Coat Factory building hoping to replace the building "in several years time".
 Visitors were able to view 160 portraits of immigrant children living in New York during the exhibit called "NYChildren", and a modest carpeted prayer room is located in the lower level.

 In August 2011, The New York Times reported that Sharif El-Gamal, the project's developer, was quietly proceeding with efforts to move Park51 forward, embracing a "slower, more deliberate and more realistic approach" than before.
-However, in April 2014, Sharif El-Gamal announced his plans to demolish the current building and replace it with a three-story museum of Islamic culture.
+However, in April 2014, Sharif El-Gamal announced his plans to demolish the existing building and replace it with a three-story museum of Islamic culture.
 He hired French architect Jean Nouvel.

 In late August 2014, the Times announced that the original mosque plans would not proceed.
-Instead, a three-story Islamic museum with a prayer space and condos would be built at 49-51 Park Place.
+Instead, a three-story Islamic museum with a prayer space and condos would be built at 49–51 Park Place.
 At the time, the proposal for the updated mosque was the location of a Con Edison building, though Con Edison subsequently sold the structure.
 The buildings on the two lots have not been torn down yet, however.

-In September 2015, it was reported by Bloomberg that the owner of the site now instead planned to build a 667 ft, 70-story luxury condominium building at the site to take advantage of the growing residential real estate market in lower Manhattan.
+In September 2015, it was reported by Bloomberg that the owner of the site then instead planned to build a 667 ft, 70-story luxury condominium building at the site to take advantage of the growing residential real estate market in lower Manhattan.
 In addition to the 70-story condo at 45 Park Place, El-Gamal planned a three-story Islamic museum at 51 Park Place.

-On May 19, 2016, Sharif El-Gamal secured Sharia-compliant financing for 45 Park Place, which was now a 43-story, 665 ft building.
+On May 19, 2016, Sharif El-Gamal secured Sharia-compliant financing for 45 Park Place, which had become a planned 43-story, 665 ft building.
 A $174 million loan was secured from a consortium let by Malayan Banking Bhd., and an additional $45 million in financing came from Saudi Arabia.
-When the project was approved in 2017, it included some of Manhattan's most expensive condominiums, with prices ranging from $1.92 million for a one-bedroom unit to $39-41 million for each of the two duplex penthouses.
+When the project was approved in 2017, it included some of Manhattan's most expensive condominiums, with prices ranging from $1.92 million for a one-bedroom unit to $39–41 million for each of the two duplex penthouses.
 According to The New York Times, El-Gamal said that he hoped the building's features, such as 11 ft ceilings and full-height windows, would attract tenants.
 The apartment building was close to topping out by early 2019.
 In April 2019, a month before the scheduled topping-out, The Real Deal reported that El-Gamal had $10 million in unpaid bills.